Dommsko/SolarPi/README.md

 - Backup your wallet with:
 > solarcoind backupwallet /destination/directory/of/your/choice/wallet.dat

 You can start using your wallet once your Pi is in sync with the blockchain.
 For more information on how to use your wallet please refer to this guide:
 * https://github.com/Scalextrix/SolarCoin-Raspberry-Pi-Node/blob/master/Useful-SolarCoin-Daemon-Commands.md

 ## !!!
-ENCRYPT YOUR WALLET BEFORE YOU DEPOSIT ANY SLR ON IT !!!
+ALWAYS ENCRYPT YOUR WALLET BEFORE YOU DEPOSIT ANY SLR ON IT !!!

 <hr>